Babe Ruth: Professional baseball

-Minor league, Baltimore Orioles
+Minor leagues: Baltimore Orioles

 In early 1914, Ruth signed a professional baseball contract with Jack Dunn, who owned and managed the minor-league Baltimore Orioles, an International League team.
 The circumstances of Ruth's signing are not known with certainty.
 By some accounts, Dunn was urged to attend a game between an all-star team from St. Mary's and one from another Xaverian facility, Mount St. Mary's College.
-Some versions have Ruth running away before the eagerly awaited game, to return in time to be punished, and then pitching St. Mary's to victory as Dunn watched.
+Some versions have Ruth running away before the eagerly awaited game, to be punished, and then returning to pitch St. Mary's to victory as Dunn watched.
 Others have Washington Senators pitcher Joe Engel, a Mount St. Mary's graduate, pitching in an alumni game after watching a preliminary contest between the college's freshmen and a team from St. Mary's, including Ruth.
 Engel watched Ruth play, then told Dunn about him at a chance meeting in Washington.
 Ruth, in his autobiography, stated only that he worked out for Dunn for a half hour, and was signed.
 According to biographer Kal Wagenheim, there were legal difficulties to be straightened out as Ruth was supposed to remain at the school until he turned 21, though SportsCentury stated in a documentary that Ruth had already been discharged from St. Mary's when he turned 19, and earned a monthly salary of $100.

 The train journey to spring training in Fayetteville, North Carolina, in early March was likely Ruth's first outside the Baltimore area.
-The rookie ballplayer was the subject of various pranks by the veterans, who were probably also the source of his famous nickname.
-There are various accounts of how Ruth came to be called "Babe", but most center on his being referred to as "Dunnie's babe" or a variant.
+The rookie ballplayer was the subject of various pranks by veteran players, who were probably also the source of his famous nickname.
+There are various accounts of how Ruth came to be called "Babe", but most center on his being referred to as "Dunnie's babe" (or some variant).
 SportsCentury reported that his nickname was gained because he was the new "darling" or "project" of Dunn, not only because of Ruth's raw talent, but also because of his lack of knowledge of the proper etiquette of eating out in a restaurant, being in a hotel, or being on a train.
 "Babe" was, at that time, a common nickname in baseball, with perhaps the most famous to that point being Pittsburgh Pirates pitcher and 1909 World Series hero Babe Adams, who appeared younger than his actual age.